La-Lojban/lojban.pw/pages/books/learn-lojban.md

 With **gi'e** we keep the head of the relation constant, and specify nouns after each of the verb (**kelci la .soker.**, **klama le zdani** …)

-Thus when using **gi'e** we have several main verbs in the tail, which means that it's actually several relations (with a common head) joined together.
+Thus when using **gi'e** we have several relations in the tail joined together but having a common head.

 **gi'e** has the same final vowel as in **je** and thus means _and_.